Themitchell/workshop-react-2-state-lifecycle-and-hooks/README.md

 <div class="columns">

-- We can use `componentDidMount` to fetch data
-- `componentDidMount` is called after the first render
-- this means components can render with initial state at first
 - We can use `componentWillUnmount` to cleanup before unmounting
+- `componentWillUnmount` is called before the component is removed from the DOM

 ```jsx
 class UserComponent extends React.Component {